conda-incubator/conda-pypi/docs/developer/testing/index.md

 - **PyPI Server**: Serves packages from `tests/pypi_local_index/`
 - **Conda Channel Server**: Serves packages from `tests/conda_local_channel/`

-Both servers are automatically started and stopped by pytest using the `xprocess` plugin.

 For more information on the conda channel server, see the [Mock Channel Server Guide](mock-channel-server.md).

 ### Test Data